Adoption of fixed–mobile convergence services: consumer survey

 Survey data coverage

-The survey was conducted in association with Dynata between July and August 2022.
-The survey groups were chosen to be representative of the internet-using population in selected countries around the world.
-We set quotas on age, gender and income.
+The survey was conducted in association with Dynata in July 2024.
+The survey group was chosen to be representative of the mobile-internet-using population in the surveyed countries.
+We set quotas on age, gender and geographical spread to that effect.
 There were at least 1000 respondents per country.

 Geographical coverage